 National gambling regimes, though stricter in some jurisdictions, offer no coherent alternative.
-France and Germany apply licensing, advertising, anti-money laundering (AML), and player protection mandates but enforce them inconsistently, particularly for event-driven markets structured as informational contracts rather than wagers.
+France and Germany apply licensing, advertising, anti-money laundering (AML), and player protection mandates, but enforce them inconsistently, particularly for event-driven markets structured as informational contracts rather than wagers.
 The International Comparative Legal Guide to Gambling 2024 documents further divergences in anti-money laundering standards, advertising rules, and contract classifications, enabling operators to domicile in permissive jurisdictions while targeting users across the EU.

-Focusing on the issue of AML, recently some commentators have published on social media posts describing single whales’ suspicious activity.
-For instance, some have posted about a single person that has placed $2.4 million bet on Polymarket, speculating that the Federal Reserve would not cut interest rates, with a potential payout of $2.5 million if correct.
+Focusing on the issue of AML, some commentators have recently published social media posts describing single whales’ suspicious activity.
+For instance, some have posted about a single person who has placed a $2.4 million bet on Polymarket, speculating that the Federal Reserve would not cut interest rates, with a potential payout of $2.5 million if correct.
 Such an unusually large, high-stakes wager raises serious AML concerns.
 From a compliance perspective, the transaction triggers multiple red flags: the large amount, the use of crypto rails, a fresh wallet with no prior trading history, and the absence of corresponding hedges.
 These factors, taken together, suggest conduct that may be more consistent with value obfuscation than genuine market speculation.
-Polymarket’s reentry into the U.S. market following its $112 million acquisition of QCEX—a CFTC-regulated exchange—has reignited scrutiny of crypto-native prediction markets as potential channels for laundering illicit funds under the guise of “event-based contracts.”
+Polymarket’s reentry into the US market following its $112 million acquisition of QCEX—a CFTC-regulated exchange—has reignited scrutiny of crypto-native prediction markets as potential channels for laundering illicit funds under the guise of “event-based contracts.”
 Observed trading behaviors match well-established AML typologies involving “layering,” where funds are passed through complex, often opaque transactions to disguise their illicit origins.
-Given Polymarket’s regulatory history, including CFTC penalties and a DOJ probe into allegations of unlawful access by U.S. users during the 2024 election, its expansion into regulated markets does not negate ongoing AML vulnerabilities, and the parallel push by fantasy-sports platforms to obtain derivatives registrations underscores how quickly event-based wagering is converging with regulated financial intermediation.
+Given Polymarket’s regulatory history, including CFTC penalties and a DOJ probe into allegations of unlawful access by US users during the 2024 election, its expansion into regulated markets does not negate ongoing AML vulnerabilities, and the parallel push by fantasy-sports platforms to obtain derivatives registrations underscores how quickly event-based wagering is converging with regulated financial intermediation.
 As platforms like Polymarket and Kalshi gain legitimacy, their convergence with financialized gambling mechanisms demands regulators’ scrutiny, especially when wallet activity suggests patterns of intentional evasion.

 Jurisdictional arbitrage, also evident in the AML context, is further facilitated by weak enforcement against foreign-based online gambling operators, particularly where national regulators lack clear authority or technical capacity to geo-block or sanction offshore sites.
 The UK’s Gambling Act 2005, while establishing comprehensive licensing obligations for operators such as Betfair, remains primarily oriented toward traditional betting risks.
 Recent case law—including a 2025 High Court judgment reaffirming Calvert v.
 William Hill, [2008] EWCA Civ 1427—has continued to limit operator liability by holding that compliance with Gambling Commission rules does not, in itself, give rise to a general common-law duty to prevent financial harm.